code-dot-org/dsco_/README.md

 Visit [our Storybook](https://code-dot-org.github.io/dsco_/) to see interactive visual representations of the components published from this repository.

 See [our contributing guidelines](CONTRIBUTING.md) if you'd like to set this repository up locally and make a contribution!
+Please note that while we may accept external contributions in the future, only Code.org engineers have access to contribute while this repository is still in early, active development.